+The Financial Statement Risk

-The Consolidated Financial Statements for financial year 2022 of NFON AG show recurring revenues of EUR 73.6 million.
-Monthly fees and minute-based call tariffs in particular contribute to the recurring revenues.
-For financial year 2022, NFON AG reports recurring revenues as a percentage of total revenues of 91.1%
+NFON AG reported recurring revenue of EUR 73.6 million in the consolidated financial statements for the 2022 reporting year.
+In particular, monthly fees and minute-based voice tariffs contribute to recurring revenue.
+NFON AG reported for the 2022 financial year a share of recurring revenue to total revenue with customers of 91.1%.

-The majority of the NFON Group's services are cloud-based and depend on factors such as the number of extensions or the number of call minutes, which are recorded by the company's IT system and billed on a monthly basis.
-Accordingly, beyond the company's system records, in many cases there is no external evidence of performance.
-The customer has a right to object within 60 days, after which the billed services are deemed to have been accepted.
+The predominant part of the services of the NFON AG Group is rendered via the cloud and depends on factors such as the number of extensions and the number of voice minutes which are recorded by the Company's IT system and invoiced monthly.
+Accordingly, beyond the Company's system records, there is in many cases no external proof of services rendered.
+Customers are entitled to a right of objection typically of 60 days, after which the invoiced services are considered to have been accepted.

-There is a risk to the financial statements that recurring revenues are recognised without effective acceptance of services and are therefore overstated.
+There is the risk for the financial statements that the recurring revenue is invoiced without effective acceptance of services performed and is thus overstated.

-Our Approach to the Audit
+Our Audit Approach

-As a provider of publicly available telecommunications services in Germany, the company is obliged to ensure the billing accuracy and correctness of the charges of the data processing facilities by means of a quality assurance system and to have this regularly audited (Section 45g of the Telecommunications Act).
-We have examined the corresponding audit reports in order to gain an overview of the revenue recognition process used.
-We assessed the structure, implementation and effectiveness of the established internal control system on the actual existence of contractual relationships with customers.
+As a provider of publicly accessible telecommunication services in Germany, the Company is required to ensure the accuracy of invoicing and the correctness of remuneration of data processing facilities by a quality assurance system and to have this audited regularly (Section 45g of the German Telecommunications Act [TKG]).
+We considered the corresponding audit reports in order to obtain an overview of the process in place for revenue recognition.
+We assessed the design, implementation and effectiveness of the established internal control that monitors the actual existence of contractual relationships with customers.

-We examined possible objections by customers within the respective period and obtained confirmation from customers for sales revenues selected on the basis of a mathematical-statistical procedure.
-Furthermore, for a sample of revenue per new customer selected by a mathematical-statistical procedure, we assessed the underlying contracts and other evidence regarding the existence of the customer relationship.
+We checked potential objections by customers within the respective deadlines and, taking a statistical approach, obtained customer confirmations from the customers for selected revenue.
+Furthermore, we assessed the underlying contracts and other evidence of the existence of the customer relationship for a sample of sales revenues per new customer selected using a statistical process.

-Based on the incoming payments recorded in the bank accounts for the financial year, we calculated an expected value of the sales revenue for the entire financial year and analysed deviations from the amount of the sales revenue recorded.
+Based on the receipts of payment of the year under review recorded in bank accounts, we calculated the expected value of revenue from customers for the full financial year and analyzed any deviations from the amount of the revenue recognized.

-Our Conclusions
+Our Observations

-NFON AG's approach to recognising recurring revenues is appropriate.
+NFON AG's approach to the recognition of recurring revenue is appropriate.

-Other information
+Other Information

-The Management Board or Supervisory Board is responsible for the other information.
-The other information comprises the following components of the Group Management Report that have not been guidted in terms of their content:
+The Management Board and/or the Supervisory Board are responsible for the other information.
+The other information comprises the following components of the group management report, whose content was not audited: